Omega-3 Fatty Acids: EPA to DHA Ratio What Counts!

 Omega-3 Fatty Acids

-How much EPA and DHA do I Need?
+How Much EPA and DHA Do I Need?

-A standard 1000 mg fish oil softgel usually provides around 300 mg of omega-3s (180 mg EPA & 120 mg DHA), and to meet the 500 mg EPA and DHA recommendation, a minimum of two softgels would be necessary.
-Make sure to read the “Supplement Facts” label to determine the amount of EPA and DHA in a fish oil/omega-3 supplement.
+A standard unaltered 1000 mg fish oil softgel usually provides around 300 mg of omega-3s (180 mg EPA & 120 mg DHA), and to meet the 500 mg EPA and DHA recommendation, a minimum of two softgels would be necessary.

-- Minimum recommended dose: 500 mg of Omega-3 per day.
+- Recommended dose: 250-500 mg of Omega-3 per day.

-- For Optimum Health: minimum 1,000 mg Omega-3 per day.
+- For Optimum Health: 1,000 mg Omega-3 per day.

 - Omega-3 deficiency-related conditions: 2,000 mg or more Omega-3 per day.
+You shouldn’t take more than 3,000 mg of omega-3 fatty acids per day without your doctor’s supervision.

 Omega-3 Fish Oil and Safety

-Many doctors encourage people who are planning surgery to stop taking omega-3 supplements a week or two before the procedure.
+Too much fish oil could thin your blood, creating problems with clotting and bruising.
+People who are planning surgery are advised to stop taking omega-3 supplements a week or two before the procedure.

-Vitamin E Depletion
+3. Vitamin E Depletion

 The only vitamin that fish oil may interfere with is vitamin E. Some clinical studies have noted that vitamin E levels gradually drop in people who consume fish oil supplements long-term, according to the “Natural Standard Herb & Supplement Reference: Evidence-Based Clinical Reviews.”
 The theory is that absorbing fish oil uses vitamin E, so your body’s requirement for the vitamin is greater when taking fish oil supplements.

-What Should I Look for in an Omega-3 Fish Oil Supplement?
+What Should I Look For In An Omega-3 Fish Oil Supplement?

 Given the increasing environmental pollution of our oceans, it is important to purchase fish oil from a reputable manufacturer that follows Good Manufacturing Practices (GMPs) and takes the necessary steps to purify the oil.
+Molecularly distilled or re-esterified triglyceride forms are cleaner and better absorbed.

 Recommended Fish Oil Supplements